Read on for my recipe for sugar free nut butter

 I make pestos all the time so thought that doing a nut butter couldn’t be very different really, just a few changes of ingredients.
 So here it is, 3 simple ingredients and one step to sheer heaven on a plate.

-When you get the consistancy you like simply scoop it all out into a jar and enjoy any way you like.
+- When you get the consistency you like simply scoop it all out into a jar and enjoy any way you like.
 Scrape out the processor and lick your fingers!

-This will keep in the fridge for up to 2 weeks.
+This nut butter will keep in the fridge for up to 2 weeks.

 I think I can now safely say that I will not be buying peanut butter again.
 I am now an All-Nut gal!